 C. Class I Offenses:

 2. The Deputy Commandant of Cadets shall give the cadet not less than 48 hours’ notice of the time, date, and place of the hearing scheduled to be held before the Disciplinary Board.
 No hearing will be held during the 48 hours within which the cadet may respond in writing to the formal charges and specifications.
 Such notice may be given together with or apart from the written statement of charges and specifications as the Deputy Commandant may determine in each case.
+Email notice is considered proper notice.

 5. All information, remarks and advice passing between the cadet and her/his counsel shall be deemed privileged and confidential.
-Cadets accused of offenses which subject them to criminal liability should be aware that their communications with advisors are not protected by the attorney/client privilege.
+Cadets accused of offenses which subject him/her to criminal liability should be aware that their communications with advisors are not protected by the attorney/client privilege.

 6. Counsel may be assigned to render such other assistance to the cadet as the Deputy Commandant of Cadets shall deem appropriate.
 Whenever the events on the basis of which a cadet formally has been charged with a Class I offense constitute the basis for any pending and potential criminal proceedings, the cadet so charged shall be entitled to have an attorney present during the course of the hearing held pursuant to Article 209-C. Such attorney shall be permitted to advise the cadet concerning her/his rights and the presentation of her/his case but shall not be entitled to question the cadet or any other witness or to make any argument or presentation to the Board.
 The cost of any such attorney shall be borne solely by the cadet.

 7. Prior to the convening of the Class I Disciplinary Board, the cadet so charged may voluntarily submit her/his resignation.
-Subsequent to the convening of the board, the Chairperson of the board may refuse to accept the resignation of the cadet.
+Subsequent to the convening of the board.
+The chairperson of the board may refuse to accept the resignation of the cadet.

 a.
 Should a cadet choose to resign prior to the adjudication of disciplinary offenses, the offenses will be considered pending.
 Should a former cadet, at a later date, apply for readmission, the offenses must be adjudicated before the former cadet could be considered for readmission.
 The length of time a former cadet has been away from the Academy will have no bearing on the pending offenses.

 b.
 Any cadet who abruptly leaves or resigns from the Academy and/or abandons his/her regimental obligations and duties, who has pending a Class I Mast Report, or is scheduled for or about to be scheduled for an aptitude review board and/or is the subject of honor’s violation investigation and/or Class I investigation, will by default be considered dismissed from the Academy for discipline reasons.
+If a cadet chooses to resign, she/he must do so in writing at least 24 hours before the convening of the board.
+If a resignation is received within 24 hours of the convening of a board the Chairman may choose to hold the board in absentia.

-8. The cadet(s) charged may challenge any member of the Disciplinary board for cause by submitting a written statement that establishes:
+8. The cadet(s) charged may challenge any member of the Disciplinary Board for cause by submitting a written statement that establishes:

 a.
-The member challenged was a [participant in the events out of which the incident arose.
+The member challenged was a participant in the events out of which the incident arose.

 b.
 The member challenged is related to or has past association with the cadet charged or with the events giving rise to the incident, said association being of a kind that would prejudice her/her judgement to the degree that a fair hearing would be jeopardized.